TRANSPORTATION AND PARKING

 Transportation and Parking

-I especially am interested in assuring that any new development has a transportation infrastructure plan that is properly vetted by the community that will be forced to live with result.
+I am particularly interested in assuring that any new development has a transportation infrastructure plan that is properly vetted by the community that will be forced to live with result.

-As a city councilor I would advance a pilot program for parking passes in our district.
-I think we need to look to our sister cities such as Somerville and Cambridge to see how they have balanced on street parking with visitors.
+As a city councilor, I'm proud to advocate for parking solutions that reduce cars on the road while ensuring residents, health care workers, teachers and other critical employees can live and work in our community.
+I support advancing a pilot program for parking passes in our district, and believe we need to look to our sister cities such as Somerville and Cambridge to see how they have balanced on street parking with visitors.

 Public transportation is a huge driver for Boston’s economy and allows long-term residents, recent arrivals and visitors an opportunity to work, study, travel the city, enjoy our food and cultural offerings and much more.
 Public transportation also reduces traffic, air pollution and climate change and is a key part of our strategy to build a 21st-century sustainable city.
 We must continue to invest in public transportation and I will be a strong advocate for public transit, including subway, bus, ferry and rail services that bridge Boston with other parts of the state.